North America Vacations

 About Grand Canyon Railway Hotel

-Combined with a variety of amenities such as complimentary Wi-Fi, an indoor pool and hot tub, delicious dining options, and ideal location in “the Gateway to the Grand Canyon, the Grand Canyon Railway Hotel is the perfect place to stay before embarking on your grandest of journeys.
+Combined with a variety of amenities such as complimentary Wi-Fi, an indoor pool and hot tub, delicious dining options, and an ideal location in “the Gateway to the Grand Canyon”, the Grand Canyon Railway Hotel is the perfect place to stay before embarking on your grandest of journeys.

-This morning, we board the Grand Canyon Railway en route to the South Rim of the Grand Canyon.
-As you cross the Colorado Plateau, be on the lookout for elk, pronghorn and bald eagles as your knowledgeable train conductor shares with you the history of this fascinating region.
+All aboard!
+This morning, we board the Grand Canyon Railway en route to the South Rim of the Grand Canyon • As you cross the Colorado Plateau, be on the lookout for elk, pronghorn, and bald eagles as your knowledgeable train conductor shares with you the history of this fascinating region.
 Upon arrival, enjoy a delectable picnic lunch prepared by your guides.
 This afternoon, we check out the fascinating architecture of Hermit’s Rest before embarking on a “wow-inducing” hike skirting the rim of the Grand Canyon.
 Tonight, enjoy dinner in the Arizona Steakhouse at Bright Angel Lodge.

 This morning, we hike down South Kaibab Trail to Ooh Ahh Point.
 The South Kaibab Trail winds us down into the depths of the Grand Canyon, giving us a much different perspective looking up at the Rim from below.
-We make our way down to Cedar Ridge, where the views of the Canyon and its colorful walls will leave you in awe.
+The views of the Canyon and its colorful walls will leave you in awe.
 After a trailside lunch and break, we begin our hike up and out, taking in the magnificent surroundings The afternoon is yours to relax or explore the South Rim Village.
 We’ll meet back up for an early dinner in the restaurant of the famous El Tovar Hotel.

 About the Best Western Plus Arroyo Roble & Creekside Villas